 Blended learning combines traditional classroom teaching with online instruction so one group of students can engage in direct instruction with their teacher, while another group is able to work independently at home utilizing online or technology-based materials.

 This means you need to have clear communication across the board that includes every from administration and teachers to parents and students.
 Expectations have to be clear for everyone involved for this model to work efficiently.

 Technology can be fickle, and without a dedicated, experienced IT staff on hand, you may find yourself struggling to keep up with the demands of the technology you have implemented.
 By collaborating with an experienced audio visual company, you will have the support you need to evaluate any issues and quickly address the problem.

 They’ll also be able to help you ensure your existing technology works with the new technology you plan to implement and help you navigate any technology hurdles you are facing.

 A successful connected classroom takes a lot of planning, don’t be discouraged if the school year has already started and you feel both your teachers and students are still struggling.
 CSAV Systems can help you get back on track by ensuring the right technology has been implemented to support your education goals, and ensure your staff is proficient in using them.

 CSAV Systems can provide custom design solutions and A/V integration to support your school’s plans of instruction for the 2020-2021 School Year.
-We work with K-8 Schools, High Schools, Private Schools, Community Colleges, and 4-Year Universities in New Jersey, New York, Pennsylvania, and Connecticut.
+We work with K-8 Schools, High Schools, Private Schools, Community Colleges, and 4-Year Universities in New Jersey, New York, and other states.
 Don’t forget to utilize your available CARES Act Dollars on Audio/Visual Technologies for your Education Facility in New Jersey!

 Call us today at 732-577-00777 for assistance.